'That’s the BBL for you,' - Sheffield Sharks boss Atiba Lyons excited by wide open BBL Trophy line-up

 That result came on the same night that big-spending league leaders London Lions were also dumped out of the competition, going down 52-50 at Caledonia Gladiators, the Glasgow-based team whose home arena the Emirates will host the BBL Trophy final on Sunday, March 26.

-Then over the weekend, part-timers Derby Trailblazers of the National Basketball League Division One stunned BBL side Plymouth City Patriots to set up a semi-final against Caledonia, whilst Sharks will head to holders Cheshire Phoenix on a date still to be determined in the first week of March for their semi-final.
+Then over the weekend, part-timers Derby Trailblazers of the National Basketball League Division One stunned BBL side Plymouth City Patriots to set up a semi-final against Caledonia.

+Sharks have now confirmed they will head to holders Cheshire Phoenix on Sunday March 5, (tip-off 5.30pm) for their semi-final.

 "That’s the BBL for you,” said Lyons, now in his 15th season as Sharks head coach but without a trophy since 2016.